ShripadBhat27/Sahayya/README.md

 - Support more file formats for post such as video and documents
 - Add `Ask for help` formatted post to increase convenience of NGO

+## Tech used
+- Android Studio IDE
+- Java Programming Language
+- Firebase for database and authentication
+- Libraries such as glide , material

 ## Group Members:
 ```